kunjgit/GameZone/README.md

 <!-- contributing guideline detail -->

-- Read our [CONTRIBUTING GUIDELINE](./.github/CONTRIBUTING_GUIDELINE.md) to get all details about contributing to **GameZone**
-- Learn all about development process and all information you need to contribute to our project
+- Read our [Contributing Guidelines](./.github/CONTRIBUTING_GUIDELINE.md) to get all details about contributing to **GameZone**!
+You'll learn all about the development process and any information you might need to contribute to our project.
-- If you are having the basic queries make sure you checkout resources there

 <br>